kmsherbertvt/ceo-adapt-vqe/README.md

 While I tried to make the code compatible with more recent releases, I cannot guarantee proper functioning or identical results with versions other than those specified.

+### A note on this specific fork

+I (Kyle) use a Mac with an M1 processor.
+Unfortunately, modern `pyscf` cannot be run on this sort of processor.
+I cannot fathom why.

+Anyway, the workaround is to use an *old* version of `pyscf`, but this requires an *old* version of Python, Python 3.7.
+Conspicuously, 7 < 10.
+Therefore, I modified the `pyproject.toml` file to allow Python 3.7.
+The basic example scripts still worked, so I am hoping that Mafalda's specification of Python>=3.10 is not too important.
+I'll update this note if I encounter issues later on.

+By the way, if you need help getting an environment with `pyscf` set up on an M1 processor, I have a tutorial script at [this repository](https://github.com/kmsherbertvt/PySCFWorkspace).
+That environment (or something similar) should be activated when running `pip install .`.

 ## Test Systems

 All example scripts use the $H_2$ molecule as the simplest example.
 All other molecules featured in the papers can be created similarly (see submodule `molecules`).

 ## Simulation Time